socrata/datasync/guides/setup-standard-job.md

 This guide covers how to set up a job using Socrata DataSync with its graphical user interface.
 DataSync can also be run [headlessly (in command-line mode)](#).

 ### Step 1: Enter authentication details
 Enter your authentication details at the bottom left of DataSync (domain, username, password, and app token).
 The domain is the root domain of your data site and must begin with https:// (i.e. [https://data.cityofchicago.org](https://data.cityofchicago.org)).
 The username and password are those of a Socrata account that has a Publishier role.
 Enter your App token or if you have not yet created one read [how to obtain an App token](http://beta.dev.socrata.com/docs/app-tokens.html).
 After you enter these details they will be saved and used to run every job you save using DataSync.
-We recommend creating a dedicated Socrata account (with a Publisher role or Owner permissions to specific datasets) to use with DataSync rather than tie DataSync to a particular person’s account.
+We recommend creating a dedicated Socrata account (with a Publisher role or Owner permissions to specific datasets) to use with DataSync rather than tie DataSync to a particular person’s primary account.

 **NOTICE:** DataSync stores the authentication details unencrypted in the Registry on Windows platforms (in the following location: HKEY_CURRENT_USER\Software\JavaSoft\Prefs) and in analogous locations on Mac and Linux.
 If you are concerned about this as a potential security issue you may want to look into alternative publishing methods.
 Please contact support if you have questions.